waHAHJIAHAO/Nano-EmoX/README.md

 </p>
 </p>
-This is the official implement of CVPR2026 paper "Nano-EmoX: Unifying Multimodal Emotional Intelligence from Perception to Empathy"
+This is the official implement of CVPR2026 paper "Nano-EmoX: Unifying Multimodal Emotional Intelligence from Perception to Empathy", our model is first compact (2.2B) emotion intelligence videoLM.
+It integrates a pretrained LLM with modality-specific encoders and experts-based fusion encoder to handle a broad spectrum of affective tasks in one model.

 ## Todo List

-- [✔] paper
+- [x] paper
-- [] training code
+- [ ] training code
-- [] model weights
+- [ ] model weights

-**Nano-EmoX** is first compact (2.2B) emotion intelligence videoLM.
-It integrates a pretrained LLM with modality-specific encoders and experts-based fusion encoder to handle a broad spectrum of affective tasks in one model.

-- The code will be released.

 ### Architecture Overview